apache/commons-jexl/README.md

 + Object methods `x.empty()` and `x.size()` are treated like ordinary method calls and are no longer equivalent to operators `empty(x)` and `size(x)`

++ Left-hand assignment expression can not use safe access operator `?.`

 New features
 ------------
 + Java-like `switch` statement is introduced